ralphtandetzky/num-quaternion/docs/research.md

 accurate or not.
 If the square norm is not finite or less than `2 * MIN_POS`, then the quaternion is brought into a good range by scaling with an appropriate factor first and the norm of that is computed with the `num_quaternion::Quaternion::fast_norm` algorithm.
-Finally, the result is scaled back appropriately to give the final result.
+Eventually, the result is scaled back appropriately to give the final result.
 The scaling is done by a power of two, so the calculation has no rounding error in that step.
 This is more accurate than the `hypot` implementations, because calculating the